Limudei Kodesh

 Chumash

 Chumash classes at KTA seek to convey to students the eternal messages of Torah as understood through the prism of divrei Chazal, while giving them the textual proficiency necessary to become independent learners.
 Students study a different sefer each year: שמות, במדבר, דברים and בראשית.
-Instruction is offered at three levels – Honors, Standard and Skill Building- so that each student may progress at the pace best suited to her learning needs.
+Instruction is offered at three levels – Honors, Academic and Foundations (Skill Building)- so that each student may progress at the pace best suited to her learning needs.
 At every level, students explore the Chumash through close analysis of pshat (text) and mefarshim (classical commentaries).
 The curriculum emphasizes both iyun (in depth) and bekius (survey) styles of learning, which stimulate conceptual thinking and foster skill development.

 Chumash instruction at the Honors level trains students to analyze the pshat (text) and mefarshim (commentaries) and independently discover deeper levels of meaning.
 Through challenging experiences with textual reading, chavrusa learning, and independent preparation, the student develops a strong foundation of Hebrew and Aramaic vocabulary, as well as a comprehensive understanding of Biblical grammar and syntax (the way words, clauses and sentences relate to each other).
 Students gain exposure to a wide range of mefarshim, and learn to recognize and appreciate the unique perspective of each.
 By her senior year, the Honors level student will be able to independently research Chumash topics and will be prepared for acceptance into rigorous seminaries that expect a high level mastery of text study.